aruncs31s/Notes_Old/Btech/S6/VLSI/VLSI Module 4.md

 > [!INFO] Key Terms
 >
-> - Carry propagation Delay : - Carry propagation delay of a full adder is the time taken by it to produce the output carry bit.
+> - Carry propagation Delay : - Carry propagation delay of a full adder is the ==time taken by it to produce the output carry bit==.
-> - Sum propagation delay of a full adder is the time taken by it to produce the output sum bit.
+> - Sum propagation delay of a full adder is the ==time taken by it to produce the output sum bit==.

 #### Ripple Carry Adder